 The Law School puts special emphasis on careers and "employability" skills.
 Careers advice is provided by a senior member of staff, Professor Chris Newdick, who is also a barrister.
 We have regular "careers workshops" in which practitioners (who are often Reading LL.B graduates) discuss what they do and how they got there, and "employability" and "commercial awareness" sessions in which employers engage students in practical exercises illuminating the environment they work in.

 Students can also get practical working experience outside the Law School, and to have it count toward their degree.
 This happens, for example, through training to become a Citizens Advice Bureau, or Resolve advisor.
-Other "pro bono" opportunities include the Streetlaw project (working in local schools), Free Representation Unit, Amicus, Age Concern, working with young offenders, Witness Service, Thames Valley Police, the Death Penalty Project, the Lawworks law clinic and the negotiation and mooting competitions.
+Other "pro bono" opportunities include the Streetlaw project (working in local schools), Free Representation Unit, Amicus, Age Concern, working with young offenders, Witness Service, Thames Valley Police, the Death Penalty Project, the legal advice clinic at CommuniCare and the negotiation and mooting competitions.
 This offers unique insight and is fantastic experience.

 On top of this, the University's Careers Advisory Service assists students with careers in, eg accountancy, journalism, financial services, the civil service and local government.
 It has developed a suite of software called "Destinations" in which students can to do a SWOT analysis for themselves (strengths, weaknesses, opportunities, threats).

 The International Bar Association (IBA) grants an internship to one of our law undergraduates for three months at their headquarters in London.
 This prestigious global organisation influences the development of international law reform and shapes the future of the profession world-wide.
 Only a very small number of internships are available and we are pleased that a Reading law student has such an opportunity.